lgbTime/PSVGT/README.md

 - `-sr`: the samples in test_sr folder should be short reads paired data.

-## Step by Step PSVGT from aready mapped BAM file
+## Step by Step PSVGT from pre-align BAM file
 ### demo data
 ```sh
 (base) ➜  demo ls